Technical Deep Dive

 Tenant IsolationPinecone namespace = bot_id, enforced on every query

-Text-to-SQL with DuckDB
+Enterprise Text-to-SQL with PostgreSQL

 RAG is fundamentally broken for aggregate math.
-When intent is classified as 'sql', VegaRAG generates SQL against the user's uploaded CSV and Excel tables and executes it in-memory with DuckDB — no separate database server, no ETL, no persistence overhead.
+When intent is classified as 'sql', VegaRAG generates SQL against the user's data and executes it securely in PostgreSQL using strict Row-Level Security (RLS).

 Why RAG Fails for Numeric Questions